artlogic/jscn/README.md

 ```
 {
     string: "this is a string"

-	object: {
-		number: 10
-		boolean: true
-	},

     array: [
         "an array"
         4
         "you"
     ]

     multi: "contrived\nexample\nstring"

+    object: {
+        number: 10
+        boolean: true
+    }
 }
 ```